API Reference¶

 Use this when you need the ground-truth trajectory positions — the manifest builder and downstream feature pipelines are the primary consumers.
 Recovering positions from noisy fact-table cells is impossible in general; this function exposes them directly.

-GenerationState is a frozen dataclass with three fields:
+GenerationState is a frozen dataclass with four fields:

 | Field | Type | Contents |